chrisgoss/Personal-Space/README.md

 * Obstacles
     * Clouds = visual obstacle
     * Planets = mobility obstacle
-* Items
+* Items (these will render as being a transparent overlay on the Player, with an invisible )
     * Bubble
-        * Shield with duration
+        * Player sheild with duration
     * Chevron
-        * Player speed increase
+        * Player speed increase with duration
     * Lighting
-        * Objects double value
+        * New Objects (both Alien and Stars) double value for duration
 ## TECH
 * HTML Canvas
 * CSS